samuelkerstell/portfolio-project-1/README.md

 * Mobile Devices:
   * iPhone 13.

-Each device tested the site using the following browsers:
+Desktop PC tested the site using the following browsers:
 * Google Chrome
+* Opera
+* Firefox

+The Apple devices tested the site using the following browsers:
 * Safari
-* Firefox
+* Google Chrome

+I've confirmed that the site is responsive and looks good on different screen sizes.

 | `Feature` | `Expected Outcome` | `Testing Performance` | `Result` | `Pass/Fail`|
 | ----------|--------------------|-----------------------|----------|------------|